Arabic music: Improvisational music in the Arab world

-Taqasim
+Taqsim

-A respectable tradition in improvisation music is known as Taqasim.
-Taqasim music uses a maqam and improvises the form or structure of the song, which creates a cathartic experience for the listener.
+A respected tradition in improvisation music is known as Taqsim.
+Taqsim music uses a maqam and improvises the form or structure of the song, which creates a cathartic experience for the listener.
 Further, the improvisation aspects go beyond the form and are expressed in the quartertones of the song.
 This tradition historically was performed as a chant.
 Now it is used by performers on the oud/ud, violin, or nay, a type of flute.
-This style of improvisation is known for the effects it can conjure from a listener.
-Listeners have been known to laugh, cry, and shout, all from different parts of the same performance due to the improvisation music aligning exactly to draw extreme emotion from someone.
+This style of improvisation is known for the effects it can conjure up in a listener.
+Listeners may laugh, cry, and shout at different points in the performance due to the emotions evoked by the music.